Éramos Seis (1994 TV series)

 Éramos Seis (The Six of Us) is a Brazilian telenovela produced by Sistema Brasileiro de Televisão (SBT) in 1994, based on the homonym novel by Maria José Dupré.
 The television series was written by Sílvio de Abreu and Rubens Ewald Filho and directed by Nilton Travesso, Henrique Martins, and Del Rangel.
 It was aired from 9 May 1994 through 5 December 1994, in 180 episodes.

-It was the fourth adaptation of Dupré's novel to TV: Rede Record made the first version in 1958 and Rede Tupi adapted it twice in 1967 and 1977.
+It was the fifth adaptation of Dupré's novel to TV: Rede Record made the first version in 1958 and the TV Itacolomi the second in 1960.
+The Rede Tupi adapted it twice in 1967 and 1977.
+TV Globo made another version in 2019.

 Plot

 Éramos Seis chronicles the struggles of a middle-class family in São Paulo through the eyes of its matriarch, Dona Lola.